Brewers vs Mets Odds, Spread, and Total

 Brewers vs Mets Predictions and Picks

-"Freddy Peralta has been dominant against the Mets in past meetings, and he enters this matchup backed by a red-hot offense averaging an MLB-best 6.5 runs per game over the last 15 contests.
-Meanwhile, the Mets have averaged just 2.9 runs per game during that same span and are coming off a demoralizing sweep at the hands of the Pirates ....
-Milwaukee's bats are clicking, their bullpen is in better form, and Peralta's confidence is sky-high against this Mets squad.
-With all of that considered, how can you not love the dog here?
-The Brewers are the clear value side." — David Delano, Winners and Whiners
+"The Mets are in the midst of a brutal stretch, losing 13 of their last 16 games, culminating with the Pirates sweeping them in their most recent series.
+This matchup is a terrible one for New York, as Tidwell has an ERA north of 10 and has given up nearly double as many hits as innings pitched in the 2025 season.
+Meanwhile, Misioroski has a 1.13 ERA in three starts, allowing just three total hits in 16.0 innings of work.
+With the Mets struggling overall, I can't back them with their worst starter on the mound in this matchup." — Peter Dewey, Sports Illustrated

 "New York stumbles into this series after a very embarrassing effort against the Pirates over the weekend, but they will look to bounce back at home here.
 The Brewers are 20-20 on the road this year, while the Mets are 29-12 at home.
-Milwaukee has won eight of their last ten games ....
-The Mets are obviously in a tough spot right now, but they have played well at home, and I think they will show some pride here.
-Take the Mets to win." — David Racey, Sports Chat Place
+In game one, I think the Mets have the advantage, as they will come out strong and show some pride after their horrible series in Pittsburgh.
+In game two, we have to back Misiorowski, as he has been lights out." — David Racey, PickDawgz

-"Peralta's sharp control and past dominance over the Mets suggest slight advantage.
-Holmes is making strides as a starter and matching Peralta in ERA, so expect a pitcher's duel ....
-The Brewers are 7-3 in their last 10 games against the Mets and are red-hot.
-Overall, Milwaukee has been the better team of late and we're getting plus odds with the Brew Crew.
-Let's roll with the underdog." — Anthony Rome, The Spread
+"The Milwaukee Brewers are not as difficult to beat on the road, where they are 20-20 on the season.
+The New York Mets are glad to be home, where they are sporting the best home record at 29-12 on the season.
+Furthermore, Jacob Misiorowski is due to give up runs.
+The rookie has been dominant but has only made one road start.
+There is now more video of Misiorowski for the opposition to generate a better plan at the plate ....
+Getting the Mets at plus money at home is hard to pass up." — Adam Rauzino, Winners and Whiners